 Hayes Helicopter Services, registered the S-61N Mk II as C-FHHD in Canada on 8 April 1997.
 Registration

 C-FHHD was cancelled on 13 February 2009 and the same day, the Sikorsky was registered N906CH with Construction Helicopters in

-Howell, USA.
-When Sikorsky S-61N Mk II G-BFPF was photographed at the British Airways Helicopters' base Beccles it was in the basic Court colours with
+On 4 August 1979, Sikorsky S-61N Mk II G-BFPF was seen at the British Airways Helicopters' base Beccles in basic Court colours with

 This former WW II bomber airfield, was used as heliport for serving the oil and gas rigs in the southern sector of the North Sea from 1965 to the 1990s.